 - Garlin and Binglow - they are trying to defend the Torry Mountains

 - Crix, Legen and the suit of the First Light

 First Light is gradually revealing the magical balance of the world, leaving some questions for the next series to come.
 The development of the book surrounded around the War of Opules and the suit of the war messengers who discover more secrets in Azaz - the southern country from Ferania.

 Some of the weak points of the book - is being widespread on characters for such a short novel and therefore, having not much of time to distinguish the central role.
 We see the descriptions of wars and plagues, lands and races.
-We study the behavior and the being of the abhorrent swine-dogs and brutal mercenaries.
+We study the behavior and the being of the abhorrent swine-dogs and their brutal mercenaries.
 We visit the nooks of Amber Heights and the legends of the Frool Forest, but do not have much time to get acquainted with Legen, Crix and Binglow in advance.